plotly/plotly.py/doc/python/configuration-options.md

 fig.show(config=config)
 ```

-##### Turn Off Responsiveness
+##### Turning Off Responsiveness

 By default, figures you create with the `plotly.py` package are [responsive](https://en.wikipedia.org/wiki/Responsive_web_design).
 Responsive figures automatically change their height and width when the size of the window they are displayed in changes.
 This is true for figures which are displayed in web browsers on desktops and mobile, Jupyter Notebooks, and other [rendering](https://plot.ly/python/renderers/) environments.

 Try resizing your browser window to see this behavior in effect on this page.